John Geesnell Yap

 John Geesnell Lim Yap II (born October 16, 1977), popularly known as Baba Yap, is a Filipino politician who has been the representative for Bohol's first district in the House of Representatives of the Philippines since 2025.
 He was previously the mayor of Tagbilaran, Bohol from 2013 to 2022 until he was succeeded by his wife Jane Yap.

 Early life and education

-Yap, born John Geesnell Lim Yap II, is the second son of John U. Yap and Geesnell N. Lim.
+Yap, is the second son of John U. Yap and Geesnell N. Lim.
 He finished his elementary at Holy Spirit School of Tagbilaran in 1989 and secondary at Divine Word College of Tagbilaran, now Holy Name University in 1993.
 He took up accountancy at the University of San Carlos in Cebu City.
 He became the chief accountant of their family business at Bohol Tropics Resort Club and owns a nightclub called Lazer Party Club in Tagbilaran City.

 Yap is married to Jane Censoria Cajes, a former Sangguniang Kabataan Bohol provincial president and national president who is 13 years his junior.
-They have one daughter Janah Geesnell.
+They have one daughter Janah Geesnell Yap.